wlicol/coxrsf/README.txt

- If we use the "rfsrc" function from "randomForestSRC" R package, the resulting object would contain the Dindex for out-of-bag (OOB) samples: rfsrc.obj$err.rate[rfsrc.obj$ntree] , and there is no need to provide extrac script.
+ If we use the "rfsrc" function from "randomForestSRC" R package, the resulting object would contain the Dindex for out-of-bag (OOB) samples: rfsrc.obj$err.rate[rfsrc.obj$ntree] , and there is no need to provide extra script.

- Our ibsRSFoob function calculates IBS error from a rfsrc object.
+ Our ibsRSF function calculates IBS error from a rfsrc object.
 There is an extra option (if ave.flag=0) to show Brier's score at each time point.
+Another extra option (if self=1) is to calculate the IBS for in-the-bag (training) samples.

- If we use "coxph" function from the "survival" R package, our dindexCox function calculates Dindex for new samples (something like out-of-bag samples).
+ If we use "coxph" function from the "survival" R package, our dindexCOX function calculates Dindex for new samples (something like out-of-bag samples).
+An extra option (if self=1) is to calculate Dindex for in-the-bad (training) samples.

- If we use "coxph" function from the "survival" R package, our ibsCox2 function calculates IBS for new samples (something like out-of-bag samples).
+ If we use "coxph" function from the "survival" R package, our ibsCOX function calculates IBS for new samples (something like out-of-bag samples).
 There is an extra option (if ave.flag=0) to show Brier's score at each time point.

-R function: ibsRSFoob
+R function: ibsRSF
 ---------------------

- ibsRSFoob <- function(rfsrc.obj, ave.flag=1)
+ ibsRSF <- function(rfsrc.obj, self=0, ave.flag=1)

 arguments:

  rfsrc.obj: object from a rfsrc() run

- ave.flag: 1 if the output is the average of Brier's score at all time points, 0 if the output is the time series of Brier's score.
+ ave.flag: 1 (default) if the output is the average of Brier's score at all time points, 0 if the output is the time series of Brier's score.

+ self: 0 (default) if we use the out-of-bag samples to calculate IBS, 1 if we use the in-the-bag (training) samples.

-R function: dindexCox
+R function: dindexCOX
 ---------------------

- dindexCox <- function(cox.obj, newx, newy)
+ dindexCOX <- function(cox.obj, newx, newy, self=0)

 arguments: